piazzai/cvless/_posts/2022-08-01-on-the-use-of-icons.md

 lead: A very quick guide.
 ---

-The icons used throughout this theme come from the [Iconoir](https://iconoir.com/) library.
-They can be downloaded from the Iconoir website as svg files and saved in `assets/svg` for use in your website.
+The icons used throughout this theme are partly custom-made, and partly come from the [Iconoir](https://iconoir.com/) library.
+More can be created or downloaded from the Iconoir website as svg files, and saved in `assets/svg` for use in your website.

-A small selection of icons already ships with the theme.
+Here's an overview of icons that already ship with the theme.

 <table class="table">
   <thead>